-V 2.0 of the UG Manual, applicable from 2010.
+Version 2 of the UG Manual, applicable from 2010.
 Main changes: Organized as Ordinances and Regulations; Minimum credit requirement for graduation increased to 152.
 Repeat rules for first year changed assuming 10 courses in first year.

-Version 3.0 (July,2013): Main Changes made:
+Version 3 (July, 2013): Main Changes made:

-Enabler to Ordinances UGC as a body defined and included Admission - clarified about the "number of seats", admission criteria, about foreign students Added "Pre Registration" Underload defined, along with rule for how a student can go on underload Grading scheme clarified - made similar to PG Rule for Grade Improvement added Rule for Branch Transfer added Rule for Migration to Dual degree added "Graduating with Minor" added Dates for degrees specified in "Award of Degrees" A small note on "Disciplinary Action" added Small changes elsewhere: Penalties for late registration, etc Also some reorganization for improved clarity and organization
+- (i) Enabler to Ordinances - (ii) UGC as a body defined and included - (iii) Admission clarified about the "number of seats", admission criteria, about foreign students - (iv) Added "Pre Registration" - (v) Underload defined, along with rule for how a student can go on underload - (vi) Grading scheme clarified made similar to PG - (vii) Rule for Grade Improvement added - (viii) Rule for Branch Transfer added - (ix) Rule for Migration to Dual degree added - (x) "Graduating with Minor" added - (xi) Dates for degrees specified in "Award of Degrees" - (xii) A small note on "Disciplinary Action" added - (xiii) Small changes elsewhere: Penalties for late registration, etc - (xiv) Also some reorganization for improved clarity and organization

-Version July,2014: Main Changes made are:
+Version 4 (July, 2014): Main Changes made are: